Our favorite games and toys to provide lasting mental enrichment from puppies to senior dogs.

-- iFetch – This is one of Maggie’s favorite toys (and it’s currently on sale through May 31st!
-Use code stayin15 for 15% off).
+- iFetch – This is one of Maggie’s favorite toys.
 For those of you with bigger dogs, the iFetch Too launches regular sized tennis balls for safe play.

 2. The Wobble Ball by Pet PLAY – The wobble ball is huge hit with both of my pups.
 With different size openings, I can decide how hard to make it – larger treats are harder to get out -and best of all, it comes apart so cleaning is a breeze.
-Currently Pet Play is offering free shipping (which they never do) and with code Maggierossi you can get 20% off your order!
+With code Maggierossi you can get 20% off your order!

 3. Nova Treat ball – Also from Pet Play.
 My dogs love balls but they love treats even more.
 They bounce, chase, chew and generally go crazy over the Nova ball.
-(Like I mentioned above, Pet Play is currently offering free shipping and with code Maggierossi you can also get 20% off your order!)
+With code Maggierossi you can also get 20% off your order!)